carbonscott/rc/UltiSnips/thinking/vocabulary.md

 # Simplify -- Convergent thinking

 * Trial and Error;
+* Find associated tweakable parameters that monitors all the trial and error states;
+	* keep aware of the difference of each trials;
+	* do error checking as much as possible;
+	* such as a number indicating assumption states;
 * Name a type -- a container for information organized;
 * Name sth belonged to a type and for users to call;
 	* Two things belonged to same type for instance;
 	* Identifiers are needed to distinguish them when they are used;

+# Language -- Literal Relation

+* from, according to, into;
+* point to, specified by, A within B (A is specified in declaratoin of B);